metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_alertmanager_config_v1alpha1_manifest.md

 Optional:

 - `inhibit_rules` (Attributes List) List of inhibition rules.
-The rules will only apply to alerts matchingthe resource's namespace. (see [below for nested schema](#nestedatt--spec--inhibit_rules))
+The rules will only apply to alerts matching the resource's namespace. (see [below for nested schema](#nestedatt--spec--inhibit_rules))
 - `mute_time_intervals` (Attributes List) List of MuteTimeInterval specifying when the routes should be muted. (see [below for nested schema](#nestedatt--spec--mute_time_intervals))
 - `receivers` (Attributes List) List of receivers. (see [below for nested schema](#nestedatt--spec--receivers))
-- `route` (Attributes) The Alertmanager route definition for alerts matching the resource'snamespace.
-If present, it will be added to the generated Alertmanagerconfiguration as a first-level route. (see [below for nested schema](#nestedatt--spec--route))
+- `route` (Attributes) The Alertmanager route definition for alerts matching the resource's namespace.
+If present, it will be added to the generated Alertmanager configuration as a first-level route. (see [below for nested schema](#nestedatt--spec--route))

 <a id="nestedatt--spec--inhibit_rules"></a>
 ### Nested Schema for `spec.inhibit_rules`

 Optional:

-- `equal` (List of String) Labels that must have an equal value in the source and target alert forthe inhibition to take effect.
+- `equal` (List of String) Labels that must have an equal value in the source and target alert for the inhibition to take effect.
-- `source_match` (Attributes List) Matchers for which one or more alerts have to exist for the inhibitionto take effect.
-The operator enforces that the alert matches theresource's namespace. (see [below for nested schema](#nestedatt--spec--inhibit_rules--source_match))
+- `source_match` (Attributes List) Matchers for which one or more alerts have to exist for the inhibition to take effect.
+The operator enforces that the alert matches the resource's namespace. (see [below for nested schema](#nestedatt--spec--inhibit_rules--source_match))
 - `target_match` (Attributes List) Matchers that have to be fulfilled in the alerts to be muted.
-Theoperator enforces that the alert matches the resource's namespace. (see [below for nested schema](#nestedatt--spec--inhibit_rules--target_match))
+The operator enforces that the alert matches the resource's namespace. (see [below for nested schema](#nestedatt--spec--inhibit_rules--target_match))

 <a id="nestedatt--spec--inhibit_rules--source_match"></a>
 ### Nested Schema for `spec.inhibit_rules.source_match`